Rush to Judgment: Documentary

 In 1967, the documentary film Rush to Judgment was released.
+This was the first film, documentary or otherwise, to criticize the Warren Commission.
 Based on Lane's book, it was directed by Emile de Antonio and hosted by Lane.
 Assassination witnesses who present their observations on-camera include Lee Bowers, Charles Brehm, Acquilla Clemons, Napoleon Daniels, Patrick Dean, Nelson Delgado, Richard Dodd, Nancy Hamilton, Sam Holland, Joseph Johnson, Penn Jones Jr., Roy Jones, Jim Leavelle, Mary Moorman, Orville Nix, Jessie Price, James Simmons, James Tague, and Harold Williams.

 Paul McCartney was an early enthusiast of the Rush to Judgment book.
 He met Lane in London in 1966.
 When the Beatle learned that a documentary was being made, he volunteered to compose a film score.
 In his memoir, Lane writes, "I was astonished by that generous offer and speechless for a moment.
 I thanked him, but then I cautioned him that the subject matter was very controversial in the United States and that he might be jeopardizing his future."
 McCartney was not dissuaded, but no score was included in the film, on the recommendation of de Antonio (whom Lane refers to as 'D'):

 I argued with D about the musical score to no avail.
 He insisted that a score by Paul McCartney would not increase the film's popularity or reach, and would prevent it from being "stark and didactic", a phrase that I still did not comprehend and one D could never adequately explain.
 The film without a musical score was stark enough and was moderately successful.

 The film debuted on the BBC in 1967.
 A remastered version was posted on YouTube in 2024.